20

 P The Lord be with you.

-C And also with you.
+C And with thy spirit.

 P Lift up your hearts.

-C We lift them to the Lord.
+C We lift them up unto the Lord.

 Proper Preface